Protesters cut off Bolivia's capital with renewed fury over deaths

-El Alto (CNN)The Bolivian capital of La Paz is becoming increasingly isolated, after five weeks of violent political clashes that have left more than 30 people dead, according to the country's ombudsman.
+El Alto, Bolivia (CNN)The Bolivian capital of La Paz is becoming increasingly isolated after five weeks of violent political clashes that have left more than 30 people dead, according to the country's ombudsman.

 Supporters of former President Evo Morales, who stepped down earlier this month after mass protests and at the suggestion of the military, have set up roadblocks across the country and particularly around La Paz.
-They're demanding the resignation of interim president Jeanine Añez, and calling for Morales to return to power.
+They're demanding the resignation of interim president Jeanine Añez and calling for Morales to return to power.

 "We are going to continue until she's gone," said Lucio Kesper, 65, referring to Añez, while manning one of the blockades in the outskirts of the city.